 Microsoft Active Directory (AD) is a target-rich environment for malicious actors.
 Attackers hone in on it because it's widely used and remains backward compatible with many versions of Microsoft Windows and Server environments.
 Due to the complexity of AD, properly securing these environments is a non-trivial task fraught with pitfalls and unintended consequences.

-In addition to the inherent configuration issues, Microsoft Active Directory relies on NTLM and Kerberos to manage authentication and a number of application protocols that are utilized for tasks like authentication, data sharing, and system management, including SMBv3, LDAP, MS-RPC, and WINRM.
+In addition to the inherent configuration issues, Microsoft Active Directory relies on NTLM and Kerberos to manage authentication and a number of application protocols that are utilized for application-level tasks like data sharing and system management, including SMBv3, LDAP, MS-RPC, and WINRM.
 AD relies heavily on these protocols which have diverse capabilities, making them especially useful to malicious actors working to evade security.
 This approach is what is commonly referred to as living-off-the-land, i.e. leveraging native tools, applications, and protocols to evade security controls and detection.

 Why Traditional Detection Techniques Fall Short

 Detection of attacks in clear text protocols has been the mainstay of traditional security methodology for decades.
 However, these detection techniques have always suffered from a variety of limitations inherent to the premises upon which they were built.
+These limitations leave defenders at a disadvantage especially when combined with the increasing use of encryption as a detection evasion mechanism.

 NDR Takes Over for Traditional Security